TZstatsADS/Fall2018-Project4-sec1--sec1proj4_grp2/lib/README.md

 -- computing scores for candidates based on topic score and confusion score, along with the word's best lower-upper prediction.

--- correcting a word
+-- correcting a word by the candidate with highest score.

--- correcting a text file
+-- correcting a text file.

 #### evaluation.R:   for evaluation of predictions

--- computing word-wise recall
+-- computing word-wise recall. sensitive to upper case letters.

--- computing word-wise precision
+-- computing word-wise precision. sensitive to upper case letters.

--- computing character-wise recall
+-- computing character-wise recall. sensitive to upper case letters. order matters. used on token aligned text file.

--- computing character-wise precision
+-- computing character-wise precision. sensitive to upper case letters. order matters. used on token aligned text file.